 In accordance with MSU policy, all credit-bearing learning experiences must be registered with the Office of Study Abroad.
-Medical students participating in non-credit bearing medical missions have different requirements; please contact your medical school to complete the appropriate forms.
+Medical students participating in non-credit bearing medical service and learning have different requirements; please contact your medical school to complete the appropriate forms.

-MSU medical students participating in non-credit university-sponsored travel abroad must comply with university procedures for medical missions.
+MSU medical students participating in non-credit university-sponsored travel abroad must comply with university procedures for medical service and learning.

 If you are setting up your own credit-bearing international rotation/clerkship experience, please follow the directions below.
 If you are part of a group, note that the group leader must contact OSA to create a program before participants can apply in the manner described below.

 All medical students seeking credit for international experiences must apply to the Office of Study Abroad (OSA) at least six weeks prior to departure.
 You must start by submitting an entry form athttps://osa.isp.msu.edu/apply.html.
 Do not complete this form until your dates are firm.

 After a session is created for you in the OSA database, you will be contacted with instructions on how to submit an online application.
 Special permission is required to travel to countries with U.S. Department of State Travel Warnings .
 See details below.

 Submitting a program application automatically generates a $100 fee.
 However, this amount will be quickly refunded and replaced by the actual cost of the mandatory international health insurance.
 The policy provides comprehensive health care coverage as well as evacuation/repatriation.
 The total fee covering the number of days for your program plus 3 additional days to allow you to return to the U.S. will appear on your student account.
 Students are not permitted to waive coverage.